-Evidence is passage of the Special Education Core Knowledge and Mild to Moderate Applications PRAXIS exam (5543).
-The State of Louisiana requires all teachers seeking Mild/Moderate Special Education certification successfully complete this PRAXIS exam which demonstrates their knowledge and skills in pedagogy and instruction.
+Evidence is passage of the Special Education Core Knowledge and Mild to Moderate Applications PRAXIS exam (0543 or 5543).
+The State of Louisiana requires that all teachers seeking Mild/Moderate Special Education certification complete this PRAXIS exam which demonstrates their knowledge and skills in pedagogy, instruction.
 This assessment is nationally validated and reliable.
-Candidates must pass with a minimum score of 153.
+Candidates should achieve the minimum score of 153.
 The Special Education: Core Knowledge and Mild to Moderate Applications (5543) PRAXIS test is designed for examinees who plan to teach students with mild to moderate disabilities at any grade level from preschool through grade 12.
-Major content areas assessed are: CEC Specialty Set: Initial Special Education Individualized General Curriculum Standard 1: Learner Development and Individual Learning Differences; Standard 2: Learning Environment; Standard 3: Curricular Content Knowledge; Standard 4: Assessment; Standard 5: Instructional Planning and Strategies; Standard 6: Professional Learning and Practice; Standard 7: Collaboration.
-Benchmark for SLO 1 is 100% passing scores on PRAXIS exam 5543.
+Five major content areas assessed are: CEC Specialty Set: Initial Special Education Individualized General Curriculum Standard 1: Learner Development and Individual Learning Differences; Standard 2: Learning Environment; Standard 3: Curricular Content Knowledge; Standard 4: Assessment; Standard 5: Instructional Planning and Strategies; Standard 6: Professional Learning and Practice; Standard 7: Collaboration.